kamzolov-opt/kamzolov-opt.github.io/content/papers/28_advancing_22/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Artem Agafonov
   - admin
+  - Alexander Gasnikov
+  - Ali Kavis
-  - Klea Ziu
+  - Kimon Antonakopoulos
-  - Artem Agafonov
+  - Volkan Cevher
   - Martin Takáč

 # Author notes (optional)